CDCgov/prime-simplereport/CONTRIBUTING.md

-**If you are editing a file that requires formatting changes please commit those changes separately from any changes to the code function!** PR those separately as well so we don't have to parse through style changes and code changes at the same time.
+**If you are editing a file that requires formatting changes please commit those changes separately from any changes to the code function!** PR those separately as well so we don't have to parse through style changes and code changes at the same time. _pew pew_